The QSqlQuery class provides a means of executing and manipulating SQL statements. More...

 If a new result set is available this function will return true.
 The query will be repositioned on an invalid record in the new result set and must be navigated to a valid record before data values can be retrieved.

-and the query is set to inactive.
+If a new result set isn't available the function returns false and the query is set to inactive.
 In any case the old result set will be discarded.

 When one of the statements is a non-select statement a count of affected rows may be available instead of a result set.